Israeli apartheid: American views

-In 1975, former US Ambassador to the United Nations Daniel Patrick Moynihan voiced the United States' strong disagreement with the General Assembly's resolution that "Zionism is a form of racism and racial discrimination", saying that unlike apartheid, Zionism is not a racist ideology.
-He said that racist ideologies such as apartheid favor discrimination on the grounds of alleged biological differences, yet few people are as biologically heterogeneous as the Jews.
+In 1975, former United States Ambassador to the United Nations Daniel Patrick Moynihan voiced the United States' strong disagreement with United Nations General Assembly Resolution 3379, which stated "Zionism is a form of racism and racial discrimination", saying that unlike apartheid, Zionism is not a racist ideology.
+He said that racist ideologies such as apartheid favor discrimination on the grounds of alleged biological differences, yet few peoples are as biologically heterogeneous as the Jews.
 Moynihan called the UN resolution "a great evil", adding, "the abomination of anti-Semitism has been given the appearance of international sanction by the UN".
-Vernon Jordan, executive director of the National Urban League, said the resolution smeared the 'racist' label on Zionism, adding that Black people could “easily smell out the fact that ‘anti-Zionism’ in this context is a code word for anti-Semitism”.
+National Urban League executive director Vernon Jordan said the resolution smeared the "racist" label on Zionism, adding that Black people could "easily smell out the fact that 'anti-Zionism' in this context is a code word for anti-Semitism".
 The General Assembly's resolution equating Zionism with racism was revoked in 1991.

 In 2014, U.S. Secretary of State John Kerry warned that if Israel did not make peace soon with a two-state solution, it could become an apartheid state.
 Former South African state president F. W. de Klerk, who negotiated to end his country's apartheid regime, later said: "You have Palestinians living in Israel with full political rights.
 You don't have discriminatory laws against them, I mean not letting them swim on certain beaches or anything like that.
 I think it's unfair to call Israel an apartheid state.
 If John Kerry did so, I think he made a mistake."
 The interviewer clarified that Kerry had stressed that Israel was not at present an apartheid state.